 While you don’t know what happens to your data in the future I guess you very much don’t like to see your personal data being widely available to everybody as long as you live.
 So better make sure your passphrase stays safe for a very long time.

 You don’t.
-It’s not feasible to remember a sufficiently strong passphrase which tends to be very long.
+It’s not feasible to remember a large number of sufficiently strong password which tends to be very long.
 There are exceptions (Diceware, see below) but the best idea is to use long and completely random passphrases and store those in a password manager.